nfdi4plants/BOAT-Builder-for-Ontology-Annotation-Tables/README.md

 It depends on which file format fits to your workflow or enviroment the best for example MS Excel or the ARCitect by [DataPLANT](https://www.nfdi4plants.org/).

 And that's it!

+If you want to annotate more metadata in a new protocol, you can delete it using the red delete button and the left side of the document or just uplaod a new one which overwrites the current document.

 # Information for developers